 One of our primary goals is to get the journalism we support before the broadest possible audience.
 That's why our online application form requires you to provide us with a plan for distributing your work.
 If you're on staff—great—your employer will publish or broadcast your stories.
 But if possible, we'd like you to think beyond your own outlet to other platforms that might be interested in your reporting.
 In the past we've had staffers at newspapers contribute reports to local public radio stations and national magazines.
 This is a great way to showcase the original reporting of your newspaper.

 Life is tougher for freelancers.
-We can provide some help and advice, but it’s mainly up to you to contact outlets and persuade editors that your story idea is worthwhile and they should run it.
+We can provide some help and advice, but it's mainly up to you to contact outlets and persuade editors that your story idea is worthwhile and they should run it.
 We know it can be difficult—sometimes near impossible—to get a rock-solid assignment from an outlet, but you must at least try to get some expression of genuine interest that we can corroborate.
 In most cases, we expect you to have obtained expressions of interest from more than one outlet.
 A credible distribution plan is key to a successful application.
-If you come to us empty-handed in this regard, you will probably leave empty-handed.

 A Word on Safety